FlowLet: Conditional 3D Brain MRI Synthesis using Wavelet Flow Matching: Related Work

+Generative modeling has become a key approach for synthetic data generation in medical imaging, enabling the synthesis of anatomically plausible samples beyond simple geometric or intensity-based augmentations.
+Early deep generative models, such as Generative Adversarial Networks (GANs)~\cite{DBLP:conf/nips/GoodfellowPMXWOCB14} and Variational Autoencoders (VAEs)~\cite{DBLP:journals/corr/Kingmaw13}, laid the foundation for data-driven image synthesis.
+GANs are known for producing sharp samples but often suffer from training instability and mode collapse \cite{DBLP:conf/nips/SalimansGZCRCC16}, while VAEs offer stable training and efficient sampling at the expense of overly smooth reconstructions \cite{DBLP:journals/corr/Kingmaw13}.
+These limitations become particularly pronounced when extending such models to high-resolution 3D neuroimaging data.

+Denoising Diffusion Models (DDMs)~\cite{DBLP:conf/nips/HoJA20} have recently achieved state-of-the-art performance across a wide range of imaging domains, including medical and neuroimaging applications \cite{DBLP:conf/cvpr/WyattLSW22,pinaya2022brain,DBLP:conf/midl/WuFFZYXL023,DBLP:conf/midl/DurrerWBSWSGYC23}.
+These models formulate generation as the reversal of a gradual noising process, enabling high-quality and diverse sample synthesis.
+However, diffusion-based generation typically requires solving stochastic differential equations through hundreds or thousands of iterative steps \cite{DBLP:conf/iclr/SongME21,DBLP:conf/iccv/DavtyanSF23}, resulting in substantial computational overhead.
+This iterative sampling becomes a major bottleneck when scaling to high-resolution 3D volumes.

+To improve sampling efficiency, several approaches operate in compressed or discrete latent spaces.
+Vector-Quantized VAEs (VQ-VAEs)~\cite{DBLP:conf/nips/OordVK17} and Latent Diffusion Models (LDMs)~\cite{DBLP:conf/cvpr/RombachBLEO22} reduce computational costs by performing diffusion in a lower-dimensional representation.
+While effective in improving efficiency and global coherence, these methods introduce additional sources of complexity, such as learned compression artifacts or increased training overhead, which may degrade fine anatomical details.
+Extensions targeting ultra-high-resolution synthesis rely on specialized scheduling and hierarchical strategies \cite{DBLP:conf/cvpr/ZhangHLG025}, further increasing system complexity.

-Flow Matching (FM) \cite{DBLP:conf/iclr/LipmanCBNL23, DBLP:conf/iclr/AlbergoV23, DBLP:conf/iclr/LiuG023, DBLP:conf/icml/NeklyudovB0M23} mitigates this inefficiency by learning a continuous-time velocity field to transport samples from a simple prior to the data distribution via an Ordinary Differential Equation (ODE).
-By encouraging straighter trajectories \cite{DBLP:conf/icml/LeeKY23}, FM reduces the number of required inference steps, making it convenient for fast, high-resolution volumetric synthesis. {Recent efforts have focused on enhancing the conditional control and efficiency of FM~\cite{gagneux2025visual}}
+Flow Matching (FM) has recently emerged as an alternative paradigm for generative modeling that addresses the inefficiency of diffusion-based sampling \cite{DBLP:conf/iclr/LipmanCBNL23,DBLP:conf/iclr/AlbergoV23,DBLP:conf/iclr/LiuG023,DBLP:conf/icml/NeklyudovB0M23}.
+Instead of learning a stochastic denoising process, FM models a continuous-time velocity field that transports samples from a simple prior to the target data distribution by solving an ordinary differential equation.
+By encouraging straighter transport trajectories \cite{DBLP:conf/icml/LeeKY23}, FM substantially reduces the number of inference steps required for sample generation, making it particularly attractive for high-resolution volumetric synthesis.
+Recent works have further explored conditional control and efficiency improvements within the FM framework \cite{gagneux2025visual}.